Updated November 27, 2025: Feb 3/26

 If its a psr, repeat Steps 1 and 2 until: psr’s stop, or I decide to stop, or I run out of time and have to do something else.

-If its my true response, I’ve moved on and into today’s plan.
+I’ve moved on to today’s plan.

 Example 4